lizchow/tp/docs/UserGuide.md

             * Dee Gardens has tags `5rm`, `far from school`
             * Olive Gardens has tag `4rm`
             * Pear Gardens has tags `4rm`, `near school`
-        * The tag compatibility will be ranked in this order (most to least compatible): Pear Gardens, Olive Gardens, Dee Gardens.
+        * Order of tag compatibility (most to least compatible): Pear Gardens, Olive Gardens, Dee Gardens.
         * Pear Gardens has the greatest number of tags in common and is the most desirable property match, whereas Dee Gardens has the least number of tags in common and is the least desirable property match.

 #### Intelligent matching of properties and buyers